maximillianus/GetDataWeek4/README.md

 7. Combine the Subject and Activity label dataframe with the test & train variables dataframe to make a single tidied up dataframe.
 8. Create another independent dataframe which summarizes the mean for each variables and group them based on Subject and Activity.
 Then sort this based on Subject and Activity.
 9. reset working directory
 10. Output 1 file: tidydata_groupmean.txt.
 I believe this dataset follows the principle of tidy data as there is only 1 variable per column and 1 observation per rows.
-I have also sorted the activity per subject to give a better presentation of the dataset.
+I have also sorted the activity per subject to give a better presentation of the dataset

 11. detach all library packages